 Lamb chops are finger-licking good, but the best ones require marinating in advance.
 Purchase the lamb chops in this recipe by TasteFood the night before your date and let them bathe overnight in the garlic and rosemary mixture.
-When he or she arrives, all you have to do is toss them in a grill pan and go.
+When they arrive, all you have to do is toss the chops in a grill pan and go.
 Serve with heirloom tomato, burrata salad, and crispy bread.

 Orange Sesame Grilled Salmon

 Is your S.O. watching their waistline?
 Serve up a healthy platter of orange sesame grilled salmon.
 This Asian-inspired salmon recipe from Pineapple and Coconut is plated on a bed of sticky rice with sautéed onions, zucchini, and bell peppers.
 Delish!

-When I asked a married girlfriend what dish won her husband’s heart over, she said, “It’s kind of strange, but I made him a salad with salami in it at the start of our relationship, and he thought it was the most genius thing in the whole world.”
+When I asked a married girlfriend what dish won her husband’s heart over, she said, “It’s kind of strange, but I made him a salad with salami at the start of our relationship, and he thought it was the most genius thing in the whole world.”
 That’s because it is genius!
 Every guy has had a salad with bacon, but probably very few have experienced a salad with salami, right?
 Go ahead: Blow his mind with this recipe from Tesco!

 Ground beef in a crunchy taco with shredded lettuce, cheddar cheese, and sour cream?
 Yes, please!
 This childhood favorite by News for Chews grows up with homemade crispy taco shells and a fragrant tomato-based beef mixture.
 If you have time, whip up a batch of guacamole and margaritas to start the meal.